A Public Dataset For the ZKsync Rollup: Introduction

 \section{Introduction}

 The blockchain ecosystem is built on the principles of decentralization and transparency.
-However, there remains a significant challenge for end users and non-technical researchers: \stress{blockchain data is not easily accessible}.
-This challenge is hindering the widespread adoption of blockchain technology, which should be more easily accessible.
+However, a significant challenge remains for end users and non-technical researchers: \stress{blockchain data is not easily accessible}.
+This challenge hinders the widespread adoption of blockchain technology, which should be more easily accessible.

-Currently, blockchain data can be obtained by deploying an archive node in the case of chains based on \gls{EVM}~\cite{ZKsync-doc, Arbitrum, Optimism, BSC}, or a full node for Bitcoin~\cite{BitcoinCore-2024}.
-However, this requires a machine with high bandwidth and high-speed storage to keep the blockchain fully synced.
+Currently, blockchain data can be obtained by deploying an archive node in the case of chains based on \gls{EVM}~\cite{ZKsync-doc,BSC,Arbitrum,Optimism}, or a full node for Bitcoin~\cite{BitcoinCore-2024}.
+However, this requires high bandwidth and a high-speed storage machine to keep the blockchain fully synced.
 In other words, individual deployment of archive nodes is not a practical solution.
-Therefore, it would be advantageous if we could offer an alternative that improves this situation.
 Additionally, users can gather the data through \glspl{RPC} providers.
-However, gathering data this way can be challenging for some non-technical users and researchers and is usually costly.
-Alternatively, users can depend on external data sources such as Etherscan~\cite{Etherscan@ETH-explorer}, Arbiscan~\cite{Arbiscan@explorer}, Dune~\cite{Dune@explorer}, ZettaBlock~\cite{ZettaBlock@explorer}, Nansen~\cite{NansenQuery}, and similar platforms.
-Although they may provide an interesting solution, they may prove to be costly in the long run, and do not meet the requirements of certain end-users, particularly those engaged in research that relies on easily and cheaply accessible data.
+However, collecting data this way can be challenging for some non-technical users and researchers and is usually costly.
+Alternatively, users can depend on external data sources such as Etherscan, Arbiscan, Dune, ZettaBlock, Nansen, and similar platforms.
+Although they may provide an interesting solution, they may prove costly in the long run and do not meet the requirements of specific end-users, particularly those engaged in research that relies on quickly and cheaply accessible data.

-We believe that anyone requiring blockchain data should have a straightforward and hassle-free way to access them, without worrying about infrastructure or hardware.
-This data has significant value for research purposes, such as alerting~\cite{Messias@IMC2021}, Airdrop designs~\cite{messias2023airdrops}, analyzing \gls{MEV}~\cite{Messias@FC2023,gogol2023cross,gogol2024quantifying}, \gls{AMM}~\cite{gogol2024liquid}, and potentially improving the adoption of particular chains such as ZKsync and other \glspl{L2} rollups within the research scope~\cite{messias2024writing,gogol2024writing}.
+We believe that anyone requiring blockchain data should have a straightforward and hassle-free way to access it without worrying about infrastructure or hardware.
+This data has significant value for research purposes, such as alerting and measurement analysis~\cite{Heimbach@IMC-PBS,Messias@IMC2021}, Airdrop designs and analyzes~\cite{Fan@WWW-Altruistic,messias2023airdrops}, analyzing \gls{MEV}~\cite{gogol2024quantifying,gogol2023cross,Messias@FC2023,qin2022quantifying,torres2021frontrunner,weintraub2022flash}, \gls{AMM}~\cite{gogol2024liquid,qin2021attacking}, and potentially improving the adoption of particular chains such as ZKsync and other \glspl{L2} rollups within the research scope~\cite{messias2024writing}.
 In addition, it can contribute to the growth of these ecosystems as more researchers become involved in the field.